Email privacy: End to end encryption

 In end-to-end encryption, the data is encrypted and decrypted only at the end points.
 In other words, an email sent with end-to-end encryption would be encrypted at the source, unreadable to email service providers in transit, and then decrypted at its endpoint.
-Crucially, the email would only be decrypted for the end user on their computer and would remain in the encrypted, unreadable form to an email service, which wouldn't have the keys available to decrypt it.
+Crucially, the email would only be decrypted for the end user on their computer and would remain in the encrypted, unreadable form to an email service, which would not have the keys available to decrypt it.
 Some email services integrate end-to-end encryption automatically.

 OpenPGP is a data encryption standard that allows end-users to encrypt the email contents.
 There are various software and email-client plugins that allow users to encrypt the message using the recipient's public key before sending it.
 At its core, OpenPGP uses a Public Key Cryptography scheme where each email address is associated with a public/private key pair.

 OpenPGP provides a way for the end users to encrypt the email without any support from the server and be sure that only the intended recipient can read it.
-However, there are usability issues with OpenPGP — it requires users to set up public/private key pairs and make the public keys available widely.
-Also, it protects only the content of the email, and not metadata — an untrusted party can still observe who sent an email to whom.
+However, there are usability issues with OpenPGP—it requires users to set up public/private key pairs and make the public keys available widely.
+Also, it protects only the content of the email, and not metadata—an untrusted party can still observe who sent an email to whom.
 A general downside of end-to-end encryption schemes—where the server does not have decryption keys—is that it makes server side search almost impossible, thus impacting usability.

 Architectural impact

 The architecture of the system also affects the privacy guarantees and potential venues for information leakage.
-The email protocol was originally designed for email clients — programs that periodically download email from a server and store it on the user's computer.
+The email protocol was originally designed for email clients—programs that periodically download email from a server and store it on the user's computer.
 However, in recent years, webmail usage has increased due to the simplicity of usage and no need for the end users to install a program.
 Secure messaging is in use where an entity (hospitals, banks, etc.) wishes to control the dissemination of sensitive information.
 Secure messaging functions similarly to webmail, in that the user must log on to a website—operated by the company or entity in question—to read received messages.

 With both secure messaging and webmail, all email data is stored on the email provider's servers and thus subject to unauthorized access, or access by government agencies.
 However, in the case of email clients, it is possible to configure the client such that the client downloads a copy of the message as it arrives, which is deleted from the server.
 Although there is no way to guarantee whether a server has deleted its copy of an email, it still provides protection against situations where a benign email server operator is served with a court order.